frostyarchtide/sandscreen/README.md

 # License

 This program is licensed under the MIT License.
-For further details, read the LICENSE.md file.
+For further details, read the LICENSE file.